Masmiseim36/nxpSDK/boards/evkmimxrt1170/edgefast_bluetooth_examples/shell/cm7/readme.txt

 @bt>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The shell command list could be get by enter "help" in serial terminal.
+The shell command list could be gotten by entering "help" in serial terminal.
-The demo can be configed to a "central" or "peripheral" by shell commands.
+The demo can be configed as a "central" or "peripheral" by shell commands.

-Here is a example of scan devices (the BLE host must initialized before):
+Here is an example of central, scan devices (the BLE host must initialized before):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @bt> bt.init
 @bt> Bluetooth initialized